Chicago Brain Injury Lawyer

 Fighting for the Seriously Injured with 60+ Years Experience

 McNabola & Associates, LLC tenaciously advocates for the rights of victims of traumatic brain injuries.
-If you or a loved one has suffered a brain injury in a car accident, semi-truck accident, slip and fall, medical malpractice or other type of preventable accident, contact our firm immediately to review your legal options.
+If you or a loved one has suffered a brain injury in a car accident, trucking accident, slip and fall, medical malpractice or other type of preventable accident, contact our firm immediately to review your legal options.
 You may be entitled to compensation for out-of-pocket expenses related to your injury, including medical care, rehabilitative care, lost wages and/or earning capacity, in-home nursing care, and more.
-When another person’s negligence is to blame for a brain injury, the victim has a right to hold them accountable through our Courts.
+When someone suffers a brain injury as a result of negligence is to blame for a brain injury, the victim has a right to hold them accountable.

 Let us fight for you.
 Contact us today to request a free case evaluation with a Chicago brain injury attorney.

 Traumatic brain injuries occur when the head suffers a direct trauma or violently moved forward and backward or side to side.
 This can cause bruising and bleeding of the brain and can disrupt the brain’s ability to communicate with other parts of the body.
 Concussions are the most common type of traumatic brain injury, affecting between 1.6 and 3.8 million people in the U.S. each year.

 Traumatic brain injuries are classified by severity and can be considered either mild, moderate, or severe.
 However, these classifications refer to the severity of symptoms and not to the potential impact the injury has on a person’s life.
 All brain injuries should be considered serious as patient outcomes are very difficult to predict and can result in permanent symptoms, such as increased risk of depression, seizures, memory problems, changes in personality, and cognitive changes.